Edgenesis/shifu/deviceshifu/pkg/mockdevice/mockdevice-plc/README.md

 There is already a demo virtual PLC deployment configuration in `shifu/deviceshifu/examples/demo_device` .
 The virtual PLC will virtualize the binary code of the four storage areas "M", "Q", "T" and "C" of the PLC device.
 This binary encoding can be read with the `getcontent` API, or modified with the `sendsinglebit` API.

-From the `shifu` root directory, run the following command to run *shifu* :
+From the `shifu` root directory, run the following command to install *shifu* :

 ```
 kubectl apply -f k8s/crd/install/shifu_install.yml